- So the first question is 'who is a dependant?'

-What to do now if you don’t have a SIS Dependant and you still want to leave the balance of your super fund to your parents but they are still financially independent of you now?
+What to do if you don’t have a SIS Dependant but you still want to leave the balance of your super fund to your parents but they are still financially independent of you now?

-It’s your money (even if it’s held on trust) so take some time and get this sorted today.
+It’s your money (even if it’s held on trust by a Super Fund) so take some time and get this sorted today.

 - Get your Will in place (we can help you with that) even if only to make sure your superannuation (and any life insurance in it) goes to who you want it to.